-In 2020, the Company received \$50,000 under the TMEI in relation to the drilling completed in the winter 2020.
-This amount has been recorded as a reduction of the Brabant Lake exploration drilling expenses on the statement of loss for the year ended December 31, 2020.
+In 2021 and 2020, the Company received \$50,000 each year under the TMEI in relation to the drilling completed at the Brabant Lake project in Saskatchewan.
+These amounts have been recorded as a reduction of the Brabant Lake exploration drilling expenses on the statement of loss for the years ended December 31, 2021 and 2020.